 This is a brief overview of my work history in tech, covering the major projects at the companies I’ve worked at.
 The general outline of my work history is available on LinkedIn too, if that’s more your thing.
-If you’re more interested in what stuff I use while I’m at work, I have a /uses page.
 You can download my CV here.

 I worked as an Engineering Manager across two teams on Flex product.
 The idea behind the Flex product is to respond to the problem that increasingly faces power grids transitioning to renewable energy sources: the mismatch of supply and demand.
 Kaluza aims to solve this by enrolling energy customers to receive cheaper energy in exchange for giving us the power to control when their power intensive devices like electric vehicles are charged.

 My role involved a lot of roadmap setting and delivery, managing my direct reports, and working across the organisation on best practices for engineering.

 Stepping into a management role and changing domains at the same time was interesting.
 I led a team of five and manage people across multiple teams and levels and levels of seniority.
 Time management was a balancing act.
 Inside my team I planned sprints, worked on line management tasks like hiring and staffing and career development, as well as sprint planning, project leadership.
 Outside of my team I still led accessibility for a growing number of domains (we kept acquiring people), and briefly led the tech internship program.

 Internet Points is a feature I worked on from inception.
 It’s a way of rewarding BuzzFeed Community users for the stuff they do on the site (did you know anybody can sign up and create a BuzzFeed quiz?).